open-AIMS/ereefs-documentation/README.md

 **JJ: What does the top right side of the chart represent?
 Is this the ExtractionTool? if so, why is the AdminTool involved? -
 GL: I have the same questions.
 I assume it's an error.
 Will need to ask Marc.**
 **JJ: all input sources need clarity on what the trigger is. - GL: Agree.
 The black dots needs labels to be less confusing.**

+**JJ: I think the black dots can also represent no action, like the result of JobTerminator if "Are all Tasks finished?" == No.**